Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 In addition to the two styles, you’ll also find Tissot’s most technologically advanced T-Touch collection with previously described tactile and solar features.
 The brand honors its former successful models and provides numerous modernized 20th-century hits, such as the famous Banana watch, or the Tissot Visodate.

 On the contrary, Hamilton has set their attention to manufacturing military-inspired timepieces, offering wristwear for air, land, and sea in their Khaki Aviation, Khaki Field, and Khaki Navy collections.
-Simple yet highly durable watches have been the favorites of a large segment of activity-oriented persons.
+Simple yet highly durable watches have been the favorite of a large segment of activity-oriented persons.

 Another contrasting difference in style is Hamilton’s courage to experiment with non-traditional shapes of wristwear.
 The Ventura collection, for instance, has cases shaped in a triangle.
 The connection with Elvis Presley is still present when some models carry the Elvis 80 name supplement.